jquintanilla4/watermarker/README.md

 Progress: 10.0%
 ...

-Watermarked video saved as: output_videos/sample_watermarked.mp4
+Watermarked video saved as: test_video/sample_watermarked.mp4
 ```

 ## Notes

 - The watermark is drawn as centered text; it does not place an opaque box over the video.
-- Blending uses the watermark overlay's per‑pixel alpha.
-To adjust strength, either change the RGBA alpha used when drawing the text in `create_watermark_overlay` or tweak the `strength` multiplier in `add_watermark_to_video`.
+- Coverage percentage targets the widest text line to span that fraction of the frame width (50% roughly matches the previous behaviour).
+- Opacity is configurable at runtime; adjust the default in `video_watermarker.py` if you want a different starting value.
+- If ffmpeg is not installed or fails, the script falls back to a silent output video and prints a warning.
-- The output directory is resolved relative to the script location, so running from any working directory writes to the same `output_videos/` alongside the script.
+- Outputs are stored next to the original video files, so running from any working directory keeps results with their sources.
 - The script attempts to use common system fonts (Arial/Helvetica on macOS, DejaVuSans on Linux, Arial on Windows) and falls back to a default font if unavailable.

 ### Troubleshooting launchers